Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 Home appliances

-The home appliance industry in Turkey covers a wide spectrum of products, including white goods (refrigerators, washing machines, dishwashers), small appliances (coffee makers, vacuum cleaners), and electronics used in household applications.
-The country is the second-largest producer of white goods in the world after China, followed by the US and Poland, and exports 75% of its production primarily to Europe.
-The market leader is the Turkish company Arçelik who owns brands such as Grundig or Beko and employs 45,000 people worldwide in 9 countries.
+The home appliance industry in Turkey covers a wide spectrum of products, including white goods (refrigerators, washing machines, dishwashers), small appliances (coffee makers, vacuum cleaners), and household electronics.
+The country is the second-largest producer of white goods in the world after China, followed by the U.S. and Poland, and exports approximately 75% of its production, primarily to Europe.
+The market leader is the Turkish company Arçelik, which owns brands such as Grundig and Beko and employs around 55,000 people worldwide across 14 countries.

 EXPORT & IMPORT